 We will continue to improve representation across our whole organisation, including at board level, to include disabled people, visible minority ethnic people and LGBTQ+ people.
 We will dedicate part of every Board meeting to reviewing our progress regarding the implementation of our diversity strategy.
-We will bake equity and inclusion into our decisionmaking processes.
+We will bake equity and inclusion into our decision-making processes.
 Staff will be required to consider how to remove barriers to participation and put plans on record at the outset of every project or campaign.
 We are reviewing our recruitment processes, looking beyond digital communications and application forms to more radical ways of reaching potential applicants.
 Enabling actions Our strategy is ambitious because the problems we face as a planet are grave.
 To solve them, organisations will need to change, and we are no exception.

-IN ORDER TO EFFECTIVELY DELIVER OUR STRATEGY, WE ARE WORKING TO:

-Develop more hubs where we can engage, inspire and equip people to take action for nature and provide suitable bases of operations for staff and volunteers across Avon Develop networks of people and partner organisations to champion, drive and organise action for nature across Avon and help us engage more people from all walks of life Acquire more land so we can directly implement even more nature-positive practices all over our region - as well as working with landowners to bring wildlife back throughout the area Grow our membership and income to increase our capacity, by growing our supporter base and diversifying our income streams to provide stable, sustainable funding and generate a small surplus each year.
-Join us at: www. avonwildlifetrust.org.uk/join-us Invest in our staff and systems, supporting a shift to more flexible working, with systems, technology and training that support effective working in a wide range of locations Monitor the impact of our work and the outcomes for wildlife and people; and effectively communicate the difference we are making
+IN ORDER TO EFFECTIVELY DELIVER OUR STRATEGY, WE ARE WORKING TO: Develop more hubs where we can engage, inspire and equip people to take action for nature and provide suitable bases of operations for staff and volunteers across Avon Develop networks of people and partner organisations to champion, drive and organise action for nature across Avon and help us engage more people from all walks of life Acquire more land so we can directly implement even more nature-positive practices all over our region - as well as working with landowners to bring wildlife back throughout the area Grow our membership and income to increase our capacity, by growing our supporter base and diversifying our income streams to provide stable, sustainable funding and generate a small surplus each year JOIN US Invest in our staff and systems, supporting a shift to more flexible working, with systems, technology and training that support effective working in a wide range of locations Monitor the impact of our work and the outcomes for wildlife and people; and effectively communicate the difference we are making

-Thornbury

-Frome Catchment We are aiming to create

-Yate

-a new nature reserve and engagement

-hub, connecting

-more people